Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 ![enter image description here](https://github.com/SeeedDocument/Respeaker_V2/raw/master/img/ReSpeaker_V2_front.JPG)

-Seeed ReSpeaker Core v2.0 is designed for voice interactive applications.
-It is based on quad-core ARM Cortex-A7, up to 1.5Ghz, and 1GB RAM on-board.
-Besides, it features six microphone array with necessary speech algorithm, like DoA(Direction of arrival), BF(Beam-Forming), AEC(Acoustic echo cancellation) and etc.
+Seeed’s ReSpeaker Core v2.0 is designed for voice interface applications.
+It is based on the Rockchip RK3229, a quad-core ARM Cortex A7, running up to 1.5GHz, with 1GB RAM.
+The board features a six microphone array with speech algorithms including DoA (Direction of Arrival), BF (Beam-Forming), AEC (Acoustic Echo Cancellation), etc.

-ReSpeaker Core v2.0 runs GNU/Linux operation system.
-It benefits from powerful and active community, we can use lot of existing software/tools for development, testing and deploy, so that rapid product development become available.
+ReSpeaker Core v2.0 runs a GNU/Linux operating system.
+It benefits from a powerful and active community allowing for the use of existing software and tools for development, testing, and deployment, enabling rapid product development.

-ReSpeaker Core v2.0 is not only designed for makers/enthusiast, but also a turnkey solution for business company.
-The hardware consists of two parts, one is the minimized SoC module which is small and easy for manufacturing and ready for final product, the other is a bottom board which can be full customizable.
+ReSpeaker Core v2.0 is designed as a feature rich development board for businesses to evaluate.
+To this end the board consists of two main sections, the first being the center core module containing the CPU, Memory (RAM), and PMU.
+The second section is the outer carrier board which contains the peripherals such as the eMMC, connectors, and wireless connectivity components.
+Either section or both can be customized through Seeed’s customization services.

 <p style="text-align:center"><a href="https://www.seeedstudio.com/ReSpeaker-Core-V2.0-p-3039.html" target="_blank"><img src="https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now_small.png" width="200" height="38"  border=0 /></a></p>